Sardhendu/PropertyClassification/README.md

 </div>

+## Data Issues:
+1. Accessor images are 5-9 years old and hence cannot be trusted entirely
+2. Accessor image and labels were expensive to collect.
+3. Accessor image had Poor coverage
+4. Building's sometimes are occluded with trees and other property artifacts.
+5. Human annotation can't be trusted entirely
+6. Data Imbalance: 85.56% of data was positive class (occupied)
+7. Data spatial difference. singlefamily, multifamily, condo, commercial, parking lots, office space etc.

 ### Problems Continued:
 #### Data/Labeling problems:
 1. **Incorrect Labels**: Even with the external data we see lots of our labels not consistent with the image picture.
 So we typically have a data issue.
 We plan to use all the images (Mixture of experts model).
 Since, there is a good chance that at least one image type would be consistent with the label.
 Labeling issues can not be avoided, ergo, we use a bootstrapping techniques to correct the labels and augment them per iteration.
 [Notebook](https://github.com/Sardhendu/PropertyClassification/blob/master/notebooks/BootStrap-Test-Mislabeled.ipynb)